Southern Polytechnic State University: Faculty and staff

 At the time of its consolidation with KSU, faculty at Southern Polytechnic State University were at a ratio of about 1 faculty member per 19 students.
 About 42.5% of students attended classes with fewer than 20 students.
 Every faculty member was required to have experience in relevant work or research of a topic to be qualified to teach at the school.

 Between 2006, there was a general 70% to 30% ratio of male to female professors.
 In 2007–2008 male professors made up to $7,000 more than female professors on average.
 The gap between the difference in pay quickly decreased and by the 2009–2010 academic year the salary only differed by $300, $77,699 for males and $77,410 for females.
 Of the 48 full-time professors in 2007, 52% of them had tenure.
 The number of professors dropped from 48 to 44 in 2008; with the drop of full-time professors, only 44% of full-time faculty had tenure.
 It was recorded in 2010, that the number of full-time professors dropped again to 39, but the tenure rate remained the same.

 There were many awards given out at SPSU among the faculty including the Outstanding Faculty Award and the Employee Service Award.
 The university would choose a select group of faculty whose achievements had been noteworthy enough to receive the OFA.
 The OFA committee changed each year and was made up of the previous year's recipients.
 The Employee Service Award acknowledged the service and achievement of permanent employees at periodic intervals with appropriate ceremony and awards.
 A committee composed of representatives from the Staff Council and the Outstanding Faculty Awards Committee determined who received the awards and the ceremony date.
 Both awards were given out at the same ceremony at the end of spring term.

 Student government

 The SPSU Student Government Association was composed of elected and appointed undergraduate and graduate students.
 According to the organization's constitution, the mission of the Student Government Association was as follows:

-Police department

-Southern Polytechnic State University operated an on-campus police department.
-A police department still exists as part of KSU's Marietta campus, located on the ground floor of Building R2.